gvwilson/sdxjs/en/src/file-backup/index.md

 Modify the backup program so that manifests are numbered sequentially as `00000001.csv`, `00000002.csv`, and so on rather than being timestamped.
-Why doesn't this solve the time of check/time of use race condition mentioned earlier.
+Why doesn't this solve the time of check/time of use race condition mentioned earlier?

 ### JSON manifests {: .exercise}